tsadigovAgmail/kpn.order/README.md

 1. ✅ “Available Products” - displays available products suitable for Order based on Order’s price book

-2. The “Available Products” component displays orderable products in a 2-column list displaying Name and List Price
+2. ✅The “Available Products” component displays orderable products in a 2-column list displaying Name and List Price

     a. ✅Products that are already added to the order should appear on top